byng-systems/pimcore-elastic-search-plugin/README.md

 $resultSet =  $pageGateway->query($queryBuilder);
 ```

-The following json request will be geenrated form the above code and sent to Elasticsearch:
+The following json request will be generated form the above code and sent to Elasticsearch:

 ```json
 {